insignia673/RayCast-Engine/README.md

 This is a First-Person ray cast game using Lode's tutorial rewritten to C# (https://lodev.org/cgtutor/raycasting.html)

 ## RoadMap
-* This game is currently only in Winforms but it will be changed to monogame to use DirectX because this is running on winforms and resizing the form to a bigger resolution will drastically lower the fps
+* This game is currently only in Winforms but it will be changed to monogame framework for DirectX because this is running on winforms and resizing the form to a bigger resolution will drastically lower the fps

 ## How to use